vche/appdaemon_weatherentity/README.md

 - ```show_forecast``` can be set to the number of forecasts to display (up to 4, 0 = no forecast)
 - ```forecast_daily``` can e set to enable hourly or daily forecast.
 Defaults to daily.
 Must be configured accordingly in homeassistant to have appsaemon receive the correct forecast data.
 - ```forecast_precip_unit``` to specify the precipitation unit for accumulated precip,: "mm" for metric system or "in" for imperial.
 This only changes the displayed text, the value is configured in homehassistant.
 If set to "%" the precipitation probability will be displayed instead.
+- ```forecast_date_format``` to specify the date format for forecast weather.
+Defaults to "MM/DD".
+Non padded dates can be used with single letters, e.g. "D/MM" to get non padded days.

 ## Example configuration